CS-Club-Byblos/Tips-Tricks/README.md

 ------------------------------

-- The <a href= "https://github.com/Sushants-Git/cs-video-courses" target="_blank">link here</a>will lead you to a github repository made by @Sushants-Git the intent of this list is to act as Online bookmarks/lookup table for freely available online video courses.
+- The [link here]("https://github.com/Sushants-Git/cs-video-courses") will lead you to a github repository made by @Sushants-Git the intent of this list is to act as Online bookmarks/lookup table for freely available online video courses.
 The list include various videos and course lectures from top universities, covering various topics of computer science and math.

 The list include the following topics (there are subtopics in some of them):
 - Introduction to Computer Science